ltanksley10/bigCloudcorp/README.md

 # bigCloudcorp

-I built this site for a small tech business to showcase their services and to help attract more clients.
-It was built with basic HTML, CSS, JS and also utilizes AWS Lambda services to submit the contact form from a static webpage.
+This site was built for a small tech company with HTML, CSS, vanilla Javascript, and FormSubmit for the dynamic contact form functionality.